5 surprising ways alcohol can hurt your sleep quality

 Since alcohol is a depressant, consuming it before bed can lead to enhanced slow-wave sleep patterns, the kind found in deeper stages of sleep where your memory and learning capabilities are renewed.
 These kinds of brain functions are called delta activity.
 But at the same time, alcohol also turns on alpha activity, a type of brain pattern more commonly seen when you’re awake.
 These two conflicting sleep rhythms happening simultaneously create an environment for disruptive stimuli to affect the quality of your sleep.

-The REM sleep stage is wonderfully restorative time for your body and brain.
-Your brain waves change and process the events from the previous day, producing vivid dreams.
+During the REM sleep stage, your brain waves change and process the events from the previous day, producing vivid dreams.
 REM sleep also affects your mood and memory.
-There isn’t a lot of body movement during this time, save for the eyes darting back and forth rapidly beneath the eyelids.

 After consuming alcohol, however, the ability to get to REM sleep is sometimes blocked.
 Since REM sleep is where renewal and restoration occurs for both the body and mind, not receiving the many benefits is detrimental to the quality of sleep you get that night as well as how you feel the next day.
 A lack of REM sleep can leave you feeling tired, irritable, and unfocused.

 What’s a circadian rhythm?
 It’s a special system that keeps our bodies synced up with the natural patterns of the 24-hour day.
-While it doesn’t operate exactly to the minute on a 24-hour schedule, the circadian rhythm is the closest thing we have to an “internal clock,” something that exists to regulate our cycles of being awake and asleep.
+While it doesn’t operate exactly to the minute on a 24-hour schedule, the circadian rhythm is the closest thing we have to an “internal clock."
 This rhythm sends signals to our body throughout the day and night that it’s time for certain activities to occur, like the release of hormones, the digestive process, the regulation of our body temperature, when we feel awake and alert, and when it’s time to go to sleep.

 Adenosine is a sleep-inducing chemical in the brain that is released after drinking alcohol.
 Although your body is already capable of preparing for sleep on its own, adenosine comes in and expedites the process, often triggering a faster onset of sleep.
 But the effects of adenosine disappear just as quickly as they arrive, causing you to wake up long before you’ve actually had a restful night of sleep.